lowRISC/opentitan/hw/ip/spi_device/doc/theory_of_operation.md

 The BUSY bit in the CSR is the synchronized value of the STATUS BUSY bit in the SPI clock domain.
 Due to the CDC latency, SW may see the updated value (BUSY clear) with long delay.

-WEL bit can be controlled by SW and also by HW.
+The WEL bit can get updates from both HW and SW.
 HW updates WEL bit when it receives WREN(06h) or WRDI(04h) commands.
 The opcode can be configured via [`CMD_INFO_WREN`](registers.md#cmd_info_wren) and [`CMD_INFO_WRDI`](registers.md#cmd_info_wrdi).
+Meanwhile, SW may clear the WEL bit when it completes the received commands.
+Note that SW may only clear the WEL bit.

 The SW update of the STATUS register via [`FLASH_STATUS`](registers.md#flash_status) is not instantaneous.
 The IP stores the SW request into the asynchronous FIFO then the request is processed in the SPI clock domain.